Cultural Arts and Recreation Enrichment (CARE) Program

 Who decides which applicants receive CARE grants?

-Because the City Council would like to receive citizen input during the allocation process, a citizen committee will be established in 2014 to review CARE applications and provide funding recommendations to the City Council.
+Because the City Council would like to receive citizen input during the allocation process, a citizen committee was established in 2014 to review CARE applications and provide funding recommendations to the City Council.
 This committee started service in 2015.
 After reviewing committee recommendations, the Orem City Council makes all final decisions regarding grant awards.

 The CARE Program is a competitive granting process.
 Funds are only made available through a formal application process.
 CARE funds are not an entitlement, and the filing of an application is not a guarantee that funds will be awarded.